 - Office hours are yours: you paid for them; use them.
 (Make this YOUR policy.) - I do not accept late work.
-Deadlines are to be honored.

-- I cannot accept papers via email.
+Deadlines are to be honored. - I cannot accept papers via email.
 Nor is email a suitable vehicle for student-teacher conferencing.
 Please, use email to schedule appointments or to advise me of an absence.
 I will use email to update you on schedule changes or to advise you of my absence. - Please, to conserve paper, type all papers single-spaced.
 (Note that this is a required modification of MLA form for this class specifically.
-Don't try this in your other classes without clearing it with your professor first.) - I reserve the right to publish your work to the class as part of our workshop activities. - Work completed in class cannot be made up.
+Don't try this in your other classes without clearing it with your professor first.) - I reserve the right to publish your work to the class as part of our workshop activities. - If you need to record class sessions, you must advise me in writing so that I may seek permission from the class for such a recording.
+I will need to know what will be recorded, when, how and why, as well as how the recordings will be stored and used.
+No recordings of the class may be uploaded or shared electronically without written consent from me. - Work completed in class cannot be made up.
+This includes discussions and workshops.
 Workshops are an essential part of the writer's working experience.
 Your participation in workshops is mandatory.
-You must bring to workshops 3 typewritten copies of your completed draft, and you must turn in to me the 3 workshop copies as well as the final, revised draft of the essay.
+These workshops are conducted in class: You must bring to workshops 3 typewritten copies of your completed draft, and you must turn in to me the 3 workshop copies as well as the final, revised draft of the essay.
+(Only with documented reason and prior approval will I allow you to complete workshops with your group via email.) - In-class essays can be made up only with a doctor's note or other documentation of a serious and compelling reason for the absence on that day.
+I will expect an email advising me of the absence and requesting the makeup.